PumpkinSeed/bucket/README.md

 }
 ```

+**Important:**
-**Important:** The typ parameter will be the prefix of the initial struct, so you should use the same value for the same types!
+- The typ parameter will be the prefix of the initial struct, so you should use the same value for the same types!

-**Important 2:** IDs should be unique, if the parameter is an empty string (`""`) a globally unique ID will be automatically generated!
+- IDs should be unique, if the parameter is an empty string (`""`) a globally unique ID will be automatically generated!

 #### Additional: